tytydraco/yessleep/out/My_Town_is_Under_Lockdown_by_the_British_Government_now_we_have_rules_to_follow_to_ensure_our_safety_Part_1.md

 The Soldier gently pushed me into my house and shut my front door for me.
 I’ll admit, I was starting to get scared now as to what was going on.
 I didn’t even know if my family was okay

-Since, my phone was my only source of entertainment yet it had no signal, so I couldn’t go on social media.
-I decided to turn on the TV to see if I could get any information on what was going on.
+Since, my phone was my only source of entertainment yet social media wasn’t talking about what was going on, I decided to turn on the TV to see if I could get any information on what was going on.

 When I turned the television on, an emergency alert sound invaded my ears.
 “As of Today a decision was made to place the town of Walston under Government Lockdown.
 You’ve been provided with a set of rules to follow until the all clear is given.”